Minimal quantum thermal machine in a bandgap environment: non-Markovian features and anti-Zeno advantage: Simulation Techniques

 where $\rho_{T}^{I}(t)$ denotes the total density matrix in the interaction picture.
 In the next step, relations between first-order ADOs ($\rho_{\bm{0}_{k}^{+}}$) in the HEOM and first-order moments of $X$ are constructed according to

 Higher-order relations can be found in Refs.\ \cite{song17a,zhu12}.

-In the presence of two thermal reservoirs, the above relation is inserted into the definition \cite{song17a,velizhanin2008heat,wang2014nonequilibrium} in the quantum heat current $I_{\alpha}(t)$ between the quantum system and the $\alpha$th bath, i.e.
+In the presence of two thermal reservoirs, the above relation is inserted into the definition \cite{esposito2015nature,song17a} derived from first principal \cite{kosloff2013quantum,kosloff2014quantum} to obtain the quantum heat current between WM and reservoirs, i.e.

-Here, $H_{{\rm I}, \alpha}$ denotes the coupling between the system and the $\alpha$-th reservoir.
-By definition, a positive value of $I_{\alpha}(t)$ corresponds to energy flowing into system, while a negative value corresponds to its inverse.
+where $\nu=c, h$ indicates cold and hot bath (either slow or fast), respectively.
+By definition, a positive value of $I_{\nu}(t)$ corresponds to energy flowing into system, while a negative value corresponds to its inverse.
+We note in passing that an alternative definition of heat current as minus the energy change in the reservoir, which is directly related to the system energy changes when the system-reservoir coupling energy is negligible.
+However, the situation is very different when studying strong coupling setups where the system is periodically driven and in this case changes in the coupling energy must be accounted for \cite{esposito2015nature,esposito2015quantum,liu2021periodically}.

 Deeper insight into the operation of the thermal machine in the quantum regime is given by the normalized correlations between the slow and the fast reservoir modes mediated by the driven two level WM which can be easily obtained from the HEOM, i.e.\